 In the third step of the sequential analysis of a disability claim, the trier of fact must determine if the Claimant's impairment, or combination of impairments, is listed in Appendix 1 of Subpart P of 20 CFR, Part 404.
-The evidence confirms recent diagnosis and treatment of syncope, depression and bi-polar disorder.
+The evidence confirms recent diagnosis and treatment of for multiple conditions, including: non-epileptic seizures with syncope, diabetes, urinary tract infections, liver abscess, depression, post-concussion syndrome, psoriasis, mumps, syncope, hypertension, and tachycardia.

-Based on the objective medical evidence, considered listings included 12.00 Mental Disorders.
+Based on the objective medical evidence, considered listings included: 2.00 Special Senses and Speech, 5.00 Cardiovascular System, 6.00 Genitourinary Impairments, 9.00 Endocrine Disorders, 11.00 Neurological, and 12.00 Mental Disorders.
 However, the medical evidence was not sufficient to meet the intent and severity requirements of any listing, or its equivalent.
 Accordingly, the Claimant cannot be found disabled, or not disabled, at Step 3; therefore, the Claimant's eligibility is considered under Step 4.
 20 CFR 416.905(a).